Fundraising & data peeps! This is where our worlds collide.

 3. New Gifts

 How many gifts from this event are by brand new donors to the org?
-In some ways, this metric is what your event was about in the first place!
-Yes large gifts are important for sustaining your org, but so is bringing more supporters into the fold.
+In some ways, this metric is what your event was about in the first place.
+Sure large gifts are important, but so is bringing more supporters into the fold.

 What does it mean if you don’t have that many new gifts?
 Well, it could mean one of two things: either your new attendees weren’t compelled to give for whatever reason, or you didn’t have enough new potential donors in the room!